 What is it?

 Ginger is the root of the ginger plant.
 It is classified as a rhizome, which is unique because if it is separated into pieces, each piece will be able to produce a new plant (known as vegetative reproduction).
-Although ginger is most commonly used as a spice, it is still considered a vegetable.
-It is very high in potassium, but the small quantities used in meals limits its nutritional value.
+Although ginger is most commonly used as a spice, it is, however considered a vegetable.

 Where does it grow?